aaronbloomfield/pdr/tutorials/12-objc/index.md

 **Difference 2: the super-class**

 We have included (well, imported) a different file, and thus can no longer subclass from `Object`.
-THus, we must change the super class name from `Object` to `NSObject`.
-This is line 3 of hte Point.h class in the [Objective C Syntax](http://en.wikibooks.org/wiki/Objective-C_Programming/syntax) tutorial on Wikibooks.
+Thus, we must change the super class name from `Object` to `NSObject`.
+This is line 3 of the Point.h class in the [Objective C Syntax](http://en.wikibooks.org/wiki/Objective-C_Programming/syntax) tutorial on Wikibooks.

 **Difference 3: compilation command**